 The building houses the Court of Appeal and the High Court.
-You will have learnt from the English Legal System unit of the course, the Court of Appeal has two divisions – the Civil division, which hears appeals from the High Court, and the Criminal division, which hears appeals from the Crown Court.
-The High Court has three divisions – the Queen’s Bench division, the Chancery division and the Family division – and accommodates the Administrative Court.
+You will have learnt from the English Legal System unit of the course that the Court of Appeal has two divisions – the Civil division, which hears appeals from the High Court, and the Criminal division, which hears appeals from the Crown Court.
+The High Court has three divisions – the Queen’s Bench division, the Chancery division and the Family division – and it also accommodates the Administrative Court.
 Breathtaking with its Gothic style and lavish interior, the building was opened by Queen Victoria in 1882.

 Our tour offers a great chance to see how the courts operate and learn some historical facts.
 It really helps to put your learning material into perspective.

-ILSPA's tour takes place once a month from 11am - 4pm.
+ILSPA's tour takes place once a month from 11 am - 4 pm.
 Here are some upcoming dates:

 "I just want to say that I thoroughly enjoyed the Royal Courts of Justice tour!
 It was very interesting as well as beneficial to our studies, and I am glad students studying the Legal Secretary course have the opportunity to experience the Royal Courts of Justice.
-I want to say that Amanda Hamilton, the tour leader is such a lovely person who has exceptional knowledge of the law and is very friendly and approachable!" - Baljit Sian, Kent
+I want to say that Amanda Hamilton, the tour leader is such a lovely person who has exceptional knowledge of the law and is very friendly and approachable!"Baljit Sian, Kent

-"I have just completed the August Royal Courts of Justice tour and wanted to say thanks to Amanda and yourselves for organising such a thorough and relevant accompaniment to the course.
+"I have just completed the Royal Courts of Justice tour and wanted to say thanks to Amanda and yourselves for organising such a thorough and relevant accompaniment to the course.
 The tour was fantastic and complimented what was within the content perfectly.
 It added a lot of depth being able to apply what we had learnt with the experience of the heart center of the UK.
 Amanda was knowledgeable, charismatic and thorough.
 It was really well presented and great to have such a good host.
-I feel a lot more confident with my knowledge and thoroughly enjoyed the opportunity." - Susan Chalmers, Canterbury NZ
+I feel a lot more confident with my knowledge and thoroughly enjoyed the opportunity."
+Susan Chalmers, Canterbury NZ